Think-Again-Coder/Tech-Blog-101/README.md

 ### Summary:

 This was a chellenging project and although the models were completed I could not figure out the routes in time.
-I can understand why frameworks like React were created when compared to Handlebars.
+I did find the MVC paradigm to work well as a guide.
+Also, I can understand why frameworks like React were created when compared to Handlebars.
 This may be a simple implementation for the right project.

 ---
 **Check out the deployed application:**